 6 Alternatives to Nursing Homes

 Senior living options come in many shapes and sizes.
 As you look into alternatives to nursing homes for you or a loved one, it’s important to understand the differences.
-In particular, nursing homes have a bad reputation, though often an unfounded one.
+Nursing homes tend to have a bad reputation, though often an unfounded one.
 To help your senior living search, let’s go over six alternatives to nursing homes so that you have a better sense of what may be right for your family.

 Nursing homes